PriNova/codysearch/README.md

 #### Note: If the query does result into an error, try again.
 Utilize natural language to fine-tune your search query.

+## New Features (2024-10-04):

+### External File Mention:

+1. Open a Cody chat window
+2. Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac) to bring up the Command Palette
+3. Search for "Cody Architect: Select External File for Mention"
+4. A file selection dialog will appear.
+Choose the file you want to mention.
+5. If the selected file is outside your workspace, it will be temporarily copied into the workspace.
+6. The selected file will be mentioned in the Cody chat, allowing you to reference external files easily.

+Note: Temporary files created for external file mentions are automatically cleaned up after use.

+This feature allows you to easily reference and discuss files that are not part of your current workspace, enhancing collaboration and code review processes.

 ### Read PDFs: